radualexandrub/Study/JavaScript/DesignPatterns_FireshipNeetcode.md

 > A factory is a method or function that creates an object, or a set of objects, without exposing the creation logic to the client.

-Example building a crossplatform app on both IOS and Android without Factory:
+[Example from Fireship](https://youtu.be/tv-_1er1mWI?t=266) building a crossplatform app on both IOS and Android without Factory:

 - they both can have the same interface
 - we need to have conditional checking whenever we need to determine which button to show